nloyfer/MarkovDeconv/README.md

 # MarkovDeconv: Cell-type Detection from cell-free methylated DNA in blood samples

-MarkovDeconv is a deconvolution model for DNA methylation sequencing data, designed to classify the cellular origins of cfDNA fragments in blood samples.
-This ultrasensitive method uses read-level CpG methylation patterns to detect trace amounts of cell-type specific signals within complex mixtures.
-Decoding the cellular origins of circulating cell-free DNA (cfDNA) from liquid biopsies serves as a promising new approach for non-invasive monitoring of tissue damage.
+MarkovDeconv is a deconvolution model for DNA methylation sequencing data, designed to classify the cellular origins of cell-free DNA (cfDNA) fragments in blood samples.
+This ultrasensitive method uses read-level CpG methylation patterns to detect trace amounts of cell-type specific signals within complex cfDNA mixtures.
+Decoding the cellular origins of cfDNA from liquid biopsies serves as a promising new approach for non-invasive monitoring of tissue damage.

-At identified cell-type specific DNA methylation patterns, this model is trained to recognize patterns belonging to cell-types of interest in unknown mixtures.
+At identified cell-type specific DNA methylation patterns, this model is trained to recognize patterns belonging to cell-types of interest in unknown cfDNA mixtures.
 The current version of the tool allows for binary classification of each cfDNA molecule as belonging to the cell-type of interest or alternatively is classified as background.

 ## Quick start